Sneaky expenses that can wreck your budgetFinances

 - Throwing away food at home

 Cooking at home is a great way to save money.
 But throwing away food in the process is not.
-Many Americans with good intentions go grocery shopping, but never use up what’s in the refrigerator, which can add up in wasted food costs.
-The best way to cut down on this is to shop more often (maybe a few times a week) so you have less food sitting around, and plan out your weekly meals — and make a detailed list — before you hit the store.
+Many Americans with good intentions go grocery shopping but never use up what’s in the refrigerator, which can add up in wasted food costs.
+The best way to cut down on this is to shop more often (maybe a few times a week) so you have less food sitting around, and plan out your weekly meals.

 Want more ways to save?